2023 Best Value Health/Medical Admin Services Basic Certificate Schools in the Southwest Region

 The average tuition and fees for an out-of-state undergraduate student at Collin County Community College District are $5,614 a year.

-You’ll be in good company if you decide to attend Midland College.
-It ranked #4 on our 2023 Best Value Health/Medical Admin Services Basic Certificate Schools in the Southwest Region list.
+You’ll join some of the best and brightest minds around you if you attend Midland College.
+The school came in at #4 on this year’s Best Value Health/Medical Admin Services Basic Certificate Schools in the Southwest Region list.
 Located in the midsize city of Midland, Midland College is a public school with a moderately-sized student population.

-Out-of-state tuition fees for undergraduate students at The University of Texas at Brownsville are $4,948 per year.
+The average tuition and fees for an out-of-state undergraduate student at The University of Texas at Brownsville are $4,948 a year.

-Lee College also claimed a spot on our Best Health/Medical Admin Services Basic Certificate Trade Schools in the Southwest Region list.
-It’s in the top 10% of all schools in this category.
+In addition to its great value ranking, Lee College is in the top 10% of all schools on our Best Health/Medical Admin Services Basic Certificate Trade Schools in the Southwest Region list.

-With a ranking of #7, El Centro College did quite well on this year’s best value schools for health & medical administrative services students working on their basic certificate.
-Located in the city of Dallas, El Centro College is a public college with a fairly large student population.
+El Centro College did quite well in this year’s ranking of the best places for health & medical administrative services students to get a basic certificate.
+It came in at #7 on the list.
+Located in the city of Dallas, El Centro College is a public college with a very large student population.

 El Centro College undergraduate students pay an average of $6,000 in tuition and fees each year.

-El Centro College did well in our overall quality rankings, too.
-It placed #2 on our Best Health/Medical Admin Services Basic Certificate Trade Schools in the Southwest Region list.
+El Centro College not only placed well in our value ranking, but it is also #2 on our Best Health/Medical Admin Services Basic Certificate Trade Schools in the Southwest Region list.

-Houston Community College ranked #8 on this year’s Best Value Health/Medical Admin Services Basic Certificate Schools in the Southwest Region list.
-Houston Community College is a fairly large public school located in the large city of Houston.
+Houston Community College came in at #8 in this year’s edition of the Best Value Health/Medical Admin Services Basic Certificate Schools in the Southwest Region ranking.
+Houston Community College is a very large public school located in the city of Houston.

 Read full report on Health & Medical Administrative Services at Houston Community College

-Wharton County Junior College landed the #9 spot in the 2023 rankings for the best value basic certificate health & medical administrative services programs.
-Located in the town of Wharton, Wharton County Junior College is a public school with a medium-sized student population.
+Wharton County Junior College ranked #9 on this year’s Best Value Health/Medical Admin Services Basic Certificate Schools in the Southwest Region list.
+Located in the town of Wharton, Wharton County Junior College is a public school with a moderately-sized student population.

 Read full report on Health & Medical Administrative Services at Wharton County Junior College

-Tyler Junior College did quite well in this year’s ranking of the best places for health & medical administrative services students to get a basic certificate.
-It came in at #10 on the list.
-Located in the midsize city of Tyler, Tyler Junior College is a public college with a large student population.
+Tyler Junior College came in at #10 in this year’s edition of the Best Value Health/Medical Admin Services Basic Certificate Schools in the Southwest Region ranking.
+Located in the city of Tyler, Tyler Junior College is a public college with a large student population.

 Here are some additional great value schools for Health/Medical Admin Services students in the Southwest Region seeking value that almost earned our Best Value Health/Medical Admin Services Basic Certificate Schools in the Southwest Region award.